 Is it necessary to be afraid of AI?

 Many, if not most professionals involved in the development of artificial intelligence admit that it will not make people irrelevant or redundant because it simply is not smart enough.
-It also lacks the autonomous opportunity to think.
+Further insights also show it lacks the autonomous ability to think for itself.

 Is it possible to transfer consciousness?